 Rural Clinical Practice-based Research

-For more information contact: Dr Jenny May
+For more information contact: Prof Jenny May

 The UoNDRH supports a broad range of projects that explore the evidence base for clinical care.
 The evidence-based management of acute asthma, the improvement of pain management in the emergency department and investigations into the role of cricoids pressure are key areas that the Rural Clinical Training and Support Program has been involved with.